Mannheim City Airport: Development since the 1980s

 In 1983, a test flight for STOL (short take-off and landing) aircraft took place with a four-engined Dash-7 turboprop aircraft.

 In 1986, DRF (Deutsche Rettungsflugwacht, e.
 V.) installed a helicopter air rescue center at MHG.
 Scheduled passenger flights did not start again until the 1980s when Arcus-Air Logistic operated flights between Mannheim and Oberpfaffenhofen near Munich, using Dornier 228 aircraft.
 These flights were offered up to three times daily, depending on demand.
 Besides cargo flights the airline added three weekly passenger flights to Leipzig and Dresden in 1991.
 In 1997 Cosmos Air (Arcus-Air Logistic) was founded in Mannheim and started nonstop flights to Berlin Tempelhof Airport and London City Airport using the larger Dornier 328 turboprop.
 Due to lack of demand, the London route was suspended one year later.

-Up until that time, a provisional container building had been used as the terminal, but new facilities opened in 1998.
+Until that time, a provisional container building had been used as the terminal, but new facilities opened in 1998.
 In 1999 Cosmos Air was taken over by Cirrus Airlines, continuing the flights to Berlin-Tempelhof and opening new routes to Hamburg and Saarbrücken.
 With the entry of Cirrus Airlines into Team Lufthansa in 2000, Lufthansa came back to Mannheim after 60 years of absence, and Mannheim reappeared in the official Lufthansa itinerary.

 In 2002 Mannheim-Neuostheim was officially renamed Mannheim City Airport.